lewsid/dinkly/README.md

 Dinkly CLI Tools
 ================

 Generate all Dinkly datamodel files (*will not* overwrite existing custom classes).
 To insert model sql, use the '-i' option.
-Override the default database connection with the '-c' option.

-	php tools/gen_models.php [-i] [-c=<connection name>]
+	php tools/gen_models.php [-i]

 Generate a single Dinkly datamodel file.
 To insert model sql, use the '-i' option.
-Override the default database connection with the '-c' option.

-	php tools/gen_model.php -m=<model name> [-i] [-c=<connection name>]
+	php tools/gen_model.php -m=<model name> [-i]

 Generate a new Dinkly module.